Line Dance History Australia

 Hot Kickin' Country Line Dance Parties.
 We provide the music, DJ's, Dancers, Line Dance Instruction.
 Costs: $250 without PA, $300 with PA.
 Contact Robyn Skinner 02 226 3882.

-Twelve months later and the 1994 National Line Dancing Championships at Oxley Bowling Club would exceed all expectations with a record number of entrants from throughout Australia.
-The Australian Line Dancers (ALD) would also host the inaugural Longest Line down Peel St in Tamworth.
-Pictured below are three of the ALD dancers and organisers, Tony Coggan, John Taverner and Tony Burns.
+The 1994 National Line Dancing Championships at Oxley Bowling Club would exceed all expectations with a record number of entrants from throughout Australia and The Australian Line Dancers (ALD) would host the inaugural Longest Line Dance down the centre of Peel St in Tamworth to the tune of Brooks & Dunn's Bootscootin' Boogie.

 FREE Bootscootin' every Sunday 1pm - 5pm.
 Harold Park Hotel, 115 Wigram Road, Glebe.
 Why not eat at Harold's Bar & Grill while you're there!
 Ph: 02 692 0564.